BDC Hamburger Icon

 Salesforce Slack integration

-Salesforce integrates seamlessly with Slack.
+Salesforce integrates seamlessly with numerous applications, including Slack for internal communication.
 Source: Salesforce

 Pricing